 The liver is an organ located under the rib-cage, to the right side of the abdominal cavity.
 It has the crucial function of filtering out toxins from the bloodstream, synthesising proteins, and producing bile which is necessary for breaking down fats in the small intestine.
 Hepatitis is a condition that affects the normal functioning of the liver.
 Here, inflammation of the liver occurs due to a variety of reasons, including viral infections.
 There are five different types of hepatitis, each caused by a different type of virus.
 Treatment will depend on the type of hepatitis as well as taking into consideration whether it is chronic or acute.

 What is Neonatal Hepatitis?

 Neonatal hepatitis is when inflammation of the liver occurs in infants.
-It can refer to various types liver disease that afflicts babies between one and two months after birth.
-There are several reasons why this happens which will be discussed below.
+It can refer to various types of liver disease that afflicts babies between one and two months after birth.
+There are several reasons why this happens, which will be discussed below.

 What Causes Neonatal Hepatitis?

 Mothers pass on Hepatitis B and C to their kids while giving birth.
 The causes of neonatal hepatitis cannot be pinpointed in about 80% of the cases, but could be due to one or more of the following: